IPhone X: Cameras

-On the front of the phone, a 7-megapixel True Depth camera has an f/2.2 aperture, and features face detection and HDR.
+On the front of the phone, a 7-megapixel TrueDepth camera has an f/2.2 aperture, and features face detection and HDR.
 It can capture 1080p video at 30 frames per second, 720p video at 240 frames per second, and exclusively allows for the use of Animoji; animated emojis placed on top of the user's face that intelligently react to the user's facial expressions.